lsst-dm/dmtn-321/index.md

 The bucket-brigade model is defensible, as the people in the observatory of the caliber and technical expertise to serve as a Czar are already over-subscribed, and many of these transfers require deep domain knowledge of the two systems involved.
 The cracks in DP1 were less due to the bucket-brigade model itself and more to the ad-hoc definition of who was passing the bucket when, to whom, what was in the bucket anyway, and whose role it was to check that.
-This was compounded by the Data Services Lead failing to understand until late in the game that she needed to be exerting oversight of the entire data release "pipeline".
+This was compounded by the Data Services Lead failing to understand until late in the game that she needed to be exerting oversight of the entire data release "pipeline", rather that "just" leading RSP service development and data publication.

 **Recommendation:**  A "shipping list" is drawn for each of the above six transfer points.
-The team passing the bucket has the responsibility to check that all the items in the shipment can be checked of.
+The team passing the bucket has the responsibility to check that all the items in the shipment can be checked off.
+These shipping lists should be templated in some way (Github, JIRA) to be re-used for subsequent releases.

 **Recommendation:** Future data release schedules include explicit deadlines for each of those steps, with steps 1-3 being parallelized to the extent possible.
 Missing these early deadlines should trigger a corresponding schedule delay.

+**Recommendation:** A person who is _not_ the Data Services Lead, ideally from Pipelines or V&V should exercise oversight on steps 1-3 above and hand over to the Data Services Lead for steps 4-6.

 ### Gated approval from a person/body with sign-off powers